eliasventre/cardamom/README.md

 python visualize_data.py -i [myproject]
 ```

-The outputs are the file "Marginals.pdf" and "UMAP.pdf" that can be found in ./[myproject]/Results.
+The output images are saved in `myproject/Results/`.

 ## References